brnersr/brnersr/README.md

 Here are some of the projects I’ve worked on to apply and enhance my skills in data analytics and machine learning:

-1. **[On the Path of Pedals: Smart Predictions in Bike-Sharing- ML Project](https://github.com/brnersr/)** -A prediction project leveraging machine learning to forecast demand, optimize bike allocation, and enhance operational efficiency in bike-sharing systems.
+1. **[On the Path of Pedals: Smart Predictions in Bike-Sharing- ML Project](https://github.com/brnersr/)**

+    - A prediction project leveraging machine learning to forecast demand, optimize bike allocation, and enhance operational efficiency in bike-sharing systems.

 3. **[SQL-Python-PowerBI-Northwind Sales Product Customer Performance Report](https://github.com/brnersr/Northwind-Project)**
    - Comprehensive performance report of Northwind sales, products, and customers using SQL, Python, and Power BI.